orbitalindex/awesome-space/README.md

+(This project is very alpha at the moment and unfinished.)

 # Awesome Space

-Curated space-related packages and resources.
+A curated list of space-related code, data, and resources.

 [Please contribute!](CONTRIBUTING.md)